Frequently Asked Questions

 What is the Fertility Awareness Method (FAM)?

-The Fertility Awareness Method is a form of menstrual charting which determines ovulation based on natural body signs.
+The Fertility Awareness Method is a form of menstrual cycle charting which determines ovulation based on natural body signs of cervical mucous and basal body temperature.
 It is a highly effective form of birth control or tool for pregnancy achievement.

 The Fertility Awareness Method is based upon the fact that women are only fertile (able to conceive) for around 6 days each cycle.
 The Fertility Awareness Method involves daily tracking of temperature and vaginal mucous secretions, as well as the optional additional sign of cervical position.